katelyn98/HealthyRide-Mapping/Results/README.md

   <br>
   <img src="https://github.com/katelyn98/HealthyRide-Mapping/blob/master/Results/FinalAnalyses/Plasma/WalkBikecombo.png" width=750>
   <br>
   <i> The figure on the left shows regions of Pittsburgh that are suitable or not for biking.
 The figure on the right shows regions of Pittsburgh that are suitable or not for walking.
-To see ore about how the scores are decided for a particular area, check out Walk Score's <a href="https://www.walkscore.com/methodology.shtml">methodology</a>.  </i>
+To see more about how the scores are decided for a particular area, check out Walk Score's <a href="https://www.walkscore.com/methodology.shtml">methodology</a>.  </i>
 </p>

 #### Points of Interest